ericgj/model-queries/Readme.md

 Define a _collection query endpoint_ for the model called as `Model.method`.
-When these queries are run, the response is parsed as a Collection of model instances.
-If path is not given, `Model.url(method)` is the default.
+When these queries are run, the response is parsed as a Collection of model
+instances: identically to how `Model.all` parses responses.

 ### Model.endpoint( method, [path], [parse] )

-Define a query endpoint for the model with the given parse function for the responses.
+Define a _query endpoint_ for the model with the given parse function for the responses.
+If no parse function is given, the response will be passed to the callback directly from superagent.

 If path is not given, `Model.url(method)` is the default.
-If no parse function is given, the response will be passed to the callback directly from superagent.
+Note that any path that doesn't start with "/" will be treated as relative to the model, while any path that _does_ start with "/" will be treated as absolute.

 ## License